 b.
 To govern the conduct of members of the Little River Band and other persons within its jurisdiction;

 c.
 To promote, protect and provide for public health, peace, morals, education and general welfare of the Little River Band and its members.
-Article IV, Section 7(a); and a nonprofitLLC and within a wholly-owned entity and funding is available for this type entity which would not be available to a traditional, for-profit LLC.
+Article IV, Section 7(a); and thereby creating a business structure(s) focused on generating profits which are integral to the operations, financial health, economic self-sufficiency, and continued existence of the Nation.
+Furthermore, that the creation of a nonprofit 501(c)(3) LLC underneath this ordinance and within a wholly-owned entity are not necessarily inconsistent with the stated purpose of profit-making if such an entity also contributes to the overall social benefit of the tribe and funding is available for this type entity which would not be available to a traditional, for-profit LLC.

-d. “to create by Ordinance regulatory commissions or subordinate organizations and to delegate to such organizations the power to manage the affairs and enterprises of the Little River Band, provided that no such commission or subordinate organization shall exercise powers of the Tribal Council unless they are expressly delegated by the Tribal Council.”
+d.
+To create by Ordinance regulatory commissions or subordinate organizations and to delegate to such organizations the power to manage the affairs and enterprises of the Little River Band, provided that no such commission or subordinate organization shall exercise powers of the Tribal Council unless they are expressly delegated by the Tribal Council.”
 Article IV, Section 7(f).

 Article 2.
 Adoption, Amendment, Repeal, Severability.